juanpallotta/LPP/README.md

 ### `lidarAnalysis_PDL1`: Producing data level 1 products: lidar signals corrections and cloud-mask

 This module receives the NetCDF file produced by the previous module (`lidarAnalysis_PDL0`) as a first parameter (in our example, `../signalTest/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc`).
-This module will accept the input file while it is in the LALINET NetCDF format, this mean, the variable `outputDataFileFormat = LALINET_NETCDF` should be set in the configuration file of L0 module.
+This module will accept the input file while it is in the LALINET NetCDF format; this means, the variable `outputDataFileFormat = LALINET_NETCDF` should be set in the configuration file of L0 module.

 An example of how to run this module can be:

     ./lidarAnalysis_PDL1 ../signalTest/Brazil/SPU/20210730/LPP_OUT/20210730_L0.nc ../signalTest/Brazil/SPU/20210730/LPP_OUT/20210730_L0_L1.nc ../Lidar_Configuration_Files/analysisParameters_PDL1_2_Brazil.conf

 The configuration file (in this case, `../Lidar_Configuration_Files/analysisParameters_PDL1_2_Brazil.conf`) could be the same file used in module L0, or use another one.
-The only important thing here is the variables included in the file passed as thrid argument.
+The only important thing here are the variables included in the file passed as a third argument.

-The sample files included in this repository uses one file for `lidarAnalysis_PDL0`, and another for modules `lidarAnalysis_PDL1` and `lidarAnalysis_PDL2`.
+The sample files included in this repository use one file for `lidarAnalysis_PDL0`, and another for modules `lidarAnalysis_PDL1` and `lidarAnalysis_PDL2`.

-An example of a configuration file and its variables for L1 data level retrieval could be:
+An example of a configuration file and its variables for L1 data-level retrieval could be:

 ```bash